Dear Policy Makers,

 For those of you who don’t know, “Little Rocket Man” is how Donald Trump refers to Kim Jong-Un, the dictator of the reclusive North Korean regime, who has in his hand a nuclear weapon.
 This statement President Trump makes flies in the face of my mother’s wise words.
 Without negotiations – diplomacy and conversation – lasting peace becomes harder and harder to achieve.
 The President just blasted to his 40.1 million followers that he does not care for diplomacy.
 But here is the kicker—he doesn’t offer an alternative better than Rex Tillerson’s current strategy.

-I have a question for you President Trump: if you don’t want Security of State Tillerson to talk with the countries with which we don’t agree, what would you like him to do?
+I have a question for you President Trump: if you don’t want Secretary of State Tillerson to talk with the countries with which we don’t agree, what would you like him to do?

 Let me lay out an alternative to the diplomacy I was talking about earlier.
 According to the Stockholm International Peace Research Institute, the United States spends $596 billion on its military, the most out of every country in the world.
 China, who spends the second most, trails behind the United States by $381 billion.
 Fantastic.
 Good for us.
 We have a lot of money to make a lot of firepower that will we probably have to use if people stop talking to each other, if people start thinking diplomacy is not worth the hassle.